lellolillili/rallymodemod/README.md

 # Rally mode - experimental

+## Dowload

+No need to clone the repo.
+Download a zip release instead.

+If you're interested in working on the code, then go ahead and clone the repo.
+I'm very happy to collaborate.

 ## Install

-Remove/rename the other version.
-Extract into mods/unpacked

-## Start a rally.

-Open a rally - one of the time trial with pacenotes.
-Restart once (press 'R') to start rallying.

-## New time trials
-They are the ones with just a black thumbnail.
-They are shorter than the old ones.

-## Enable the new UI:
+Put the zip file in your mods folder.
+You do no need to unpack if you just want to play and edit basic settings (a the settings file, *rallyconfig.ini* will be created in *beamng_local/settings/*).

+## Go Rallying

+The rallies are under Time Trials menu.
+You can only start a rally from the Time Trials menu.
+Start the race.
+After the countdown, you will be greeted by a welcome message.
+Read it and follow the instructions.
+You need to load the rally UI in order to see the pacenote symbols and the pause menu.
-'SHIFT+CTRL+U', add apps, choose the Rally Mode UI app.
+Press 'SHIFT+CTRL+U', add apps, choose the Rally Mode UI app.
 Keep it nice and big and centered.

-## Rally menu:
+Restart once (press 'R') to disable the waypoint sounds.
+The custom waypoint module will be loaded, and the sounds won't play anymore.

 Anytime after the countdown starts, you can pause physics ('J') to open the rally menu.
 The menu is self explanatory.

 Don't forget to hit "save" to save the options you modify.

+## Co-driver volume
+You will see an option to adjust the co-driver volume.
+I actually have no idea what the hell is the correlation between the number you put in there, and actual volume of the co-driver voice.
+I only know that 0 is mute, small numbers are low volume, and large numbers are high volume.
+Please let me know if you figure out a reasonable range.

+## Time trials
+You can see the length of a rally in the thumbnail.
+Shakedowns are short stages, usually sections of the larger stages.
+Special stages are traditional length stages (5 to 15 km, for now).

-## Config
+## Configuration

 ### Advanced options

-Open setting/rallyconfig.ini (it is created after you use the "save" button in the menu for the first time).
+Open local_BeamNG_folder/setting/rallyconfig.ini (it is created after you use the "save" button in the menu for the first time).
+You can edit some of the options in this file for fine-tuning your co-driver.
+Not evey single option in this file can be changed from the pause menu.

 ### Change co-driver